roddhjav/pass-import/README.md

 Feedback, contributors, pull requests are all very welcome.
 Please read the [`CONTRIBUTING.rst`](CONTRIBUTING.rst) file for more details on the contribution process.

-## License

-    Copyright (C) 2017-2020  Alexandre PUJOL

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 [github-link]: https://github.com/roddhjav/pass-import
 [workflow]: https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Froddhjav%2Fpass-import%2Fbadge&style=flat-square